 - Gluten-Free White Chocolate Cashew Granola Bars

-What snacks do you send in your kids lunches (or in your lunch)?
+What gluten-free snacks do you send in your kids lunches (or in your lunch)?
 By leaving a comment you are sharing with other parents who are looking for gluten-free snacks for back to school.